University Administrative Policies

 6. Health and Accident Insurance for International Travel

 Health and accident insurance for international travel is available through the University's Safety and Risk Services Department.
 This coverage will help travelers who become sick or injured while traveling in a foreign country to locate and receive medical care.
 The insurance also covers medical evacuation and repatriation of remains.
 While this coverage is available, it is considered an optional, personal expense, and therefore cannot be paid with University funds, including grant funds, except as noted below.
-Please contact the Safety and Risk Services Department for more information regarding this coverage.
+Please contact UNM Risk Services for more information regarding this coverage.

 For University sponsored study-abroad trips, trip leaders and participants are required to purchase health and accident insurance, as described in Section 4.1 of UAP 2710 ("Education Abroad Health and Safety"), which may be paid with University funds and with contract and grant funds (if allowable under the terms of the award).